Oshlack/speckle/README.md

 <!-- badges: end -->

-The speckle package currently contains functions to analyse differences in cell type proportions in single cell RNA-seq data.
+The speckle package currently contains functions to analyse differences in cell type proportions in single cell RNA-seq data, and to classify cells as male or female.
 As our research into specialised analyses of single cell data continues we anticipate that the package will be updated with new functions.